7 At-Home Body Peels to Get Clear Skin From the Neck Down

 4. Paula’s Choice Skin Revealing Body Lotion 10% AHA

-Whether you’re following an anti-aging routine or just actively dealing with congestion, this exfoliating body lotion is going to give your body a makeover.
+Whether you’re following an anti-aging routine or just actively dealing with congestion, this exfoliating anti-aging body lotion is going to give your body a makeover.
 It boosts collagen production and helps even out the skin tone.

 Besides glycolic acid to retexturize body skin, it’s packed with antioxidants to target sun damage, wrinkles, roughness, and bumps.
 Because it has vitamins C and E as well as antioxidant-rich green tea.
 Apply all over on clean skin to boost moisture with shea butter.